Land-Strider/A3UEPCF/readme.md

 This project also introduces quality-of-life features we found useful, like adding town names to map markers.
 We strive to make everything optional, allowing you to customize your experience.

 **Important:** This extension heavily modifies the base Antistasi Ultimate code.
 Consequently, it may break or fail to reflect new content when the base mod is updated.
-We are exploring ways to make it more robust against updates, but for now, expect a delay of a few days for compatibility patches after a new Antistasi Ultimate version is released.
+We are exploring ways to make it more robust against updates, but <ins>for now, expect a delay of a few days for compatibility patches after a new Antistasi Ultimate version is released.</ins>

 ---